U.S. flag

 1530.30—Requesting additional BETCs for Reporting

 The TAS/BETC combination provides for detailed financial reporting capabilities.
-A complete listing and additional BETC guidance is available on the SAM website.
+A complete listing and additional BETC guidance are available on the SAM website.

 Entities must submit a completed Treasury Account Action Request (FS Form 000112) signed by the appropriate agency personnel to the baasgroup@fiscal.treasury.gov.
 Business justification is required to be included on the form.